Sunspot Solar Observatory

-The Sunspot Solar Observatory (SSO) is an astronomical observatory designed for the study of the Sun.
-The observatory is operated by New Mexico State University (NMSU) and the U.S. National Solar Observatory (NSO).
-It is split between operations at the telescope facility at Sunspot, New Mexico, and data and management at the Department of Astronomy at New Mexico State University.
-The Sunspot telescope facility is in the Sacramento Mountains, approximately 18 miles south of Cloudcroft.
-Access to the facility telescopes and grounds are open for to the public for guided tours.
-It is funded by the National Science Foundation in partnership with the state of New Mexico.
+The Sunspot Solar Observatory (SSO), also known as the Sacramento Peak Observatory, is an astronomical observatory designed for the study of the Sun.
+In February 2026, the U.S. National Science Foundation announced that the Sunspot Solar Observatory closed to the public indefinitely following the discovery of a mercury leak in the Dunn Solar Telescope.

 General information

 The tower of the DST.
 Taken from the ground looking up at the Sun.

 The Sunspot telescope facility is located in Sunspot, New Mexico, and is part of the Lincoln National Forest on the western edge of the Sacramento Mountains.
 The ~250 acres area is located on National Forest Service lands, managed by the U.S. Department of Agriculture, U.S. Forest Service (USFS), Lincoln National Forest, and the Sacramento Ranger District.
 Established by the U.S. Air Force (USAF) via a Memorandum of Agreement with the USFS in 1950, the facility was transferred to NSF in 1976.
 NSF and the USFS executed a land use agreement (1980) to formalize this transfer and the continued use of the land for the NSO.
 It was later known as the Sacramento Peak Observatory, and as one site of the National Solar Observatory (NSO).
 In 2018, all scientific research and public outreach at the telescope facility was taken over by the Sunspot Solar Observatory and AURA remain the operator of infrastructure on the site, including maintenance.